zullicm/phase-3-ruby-oo-basics-email-parser-lab/README.md

 # => ["john@doe.com", "person@somewhere.org"]
 ```

-You should be able to initialize with a list of email addresses either separated
+**Note:** Your `EmailAddressParser` class should handle a list of email
-with spaces _or_ separated with commas.
-The `parse` method should, additionally,
+addresses that are separated by either spaces _or_ commas.
+Additionally, the
-only return unique addresses.
+`parse` method should only return unique addresses.

 ## Instructions